BinaryIns1ght/onlineLoFiWireframeTool/README.md

 - Color pickers to change how the wireframe is present.
 This includes:
 >- Outline of shapes
 >- Shape fill (or color of the inside of the shape)
+>- Shape stroke/border (Both color and weight)
+>- Shape Position

 >- Text
-- The ability to drag the shape if you don't like the current placing of the shape.
+>- Text Position
+>- Text Typeface
+>- Text Color
+>- Text Outline (Weight and Color)

+>- Click to delete shape
+>- Sound effects to show if the shape is created/deleted

 - A button to save the sketch (including the text)

+(A selector to set on what file type the canvas is)

 ### Disclaimer
-Do Note this project was made in a 2560 x 1600 px screen
+Do Note this project was made in a 2560 x 1600 px screen, so apologizes if some elements are misplaced